ifremer-lirmm-openlab/ifremer-lirmm-openlab.github.io/README.md

-# Github Organization Guidelines (Mkdocs build)

-> This documentation outlines the rules, conventions, and best practices for using this GitHub organization to share and collaborate on scientific resources.
-It serves as a guide to ensure consistent and effective source management across our team
+# Organisation Static Website

-The documentation is available at : LINK HERE
+The website is available at : LINK HERE

 ## Overview